kralcazar/practica_inteligencia/README.md

 # Machine learning  2020-2021 - UIB

-This repository contains all the files to run this project.
+This repository contains all the files to run the project of Crist Alcázar.

 ## Install